 In the 1990s, Castro embraced environmentalism and sought to improve Cuba’s environmental impact – something which was successful.
 However, despite some attempts at moderation, Castro has continued his criticism of US-led hegemony, accusing the US of being the worst polluter and also a strong proponent of the anti-globalisation movement.

 In 2008, worsening health problems caused Castro to hand over the Presidency to his brother Raul.

 Castro has declared himself an atheist and has criticised the use of the Bible for anti-egalitarian ideas.
 However, he has said that Christianity has many egalitarian ideas.
 “If people call me Christian, not from the standpoint of religion but from the standpoint of social vision, I declare that I am a Christian.”

 Fidel Castro is a popular political figure in many developing economies – Africa and Latin America for his belief in egalitarianism and anti-imperialism.
 However, he is severely criticised in many Western countries, especially the US for his rejection of democracy and suppression of internal dissent.
 Within Cuba, he remains popular with a large section of the population for his nationalism and egalitarianism.
 However, at the same time, many middle-class Cubans have left in frustration at the economic and political limitations.

-Since his retirement and ill-health, Castro is not involved in government, but he is still one of the dominant personalities of Cuba.
-In 2015, Barack Obama said he would begin normalising relations with Cuba, leading to the possibility that the decades of sanctions could be lifted.
+Since his retirement and ill-health, Castro was not involved in government, but he was still one of the dominant personalities of Cuba.
+In 2015, Barack Obama said the US would begin normalising relations with Cuba, leading to the possibility that the decades of sanctions could be lifted.

 Fidel Castro’s death was announced on November 25th, 2016.
 The cause of death was not mentioned.